Legendary Jazz Pianist Monty Alexander

 Please Read Our COVID Health & Safety Guidelines

-In consideration of the health and well-being of patrons, artists, volunteers, and staff - the following health and safety policy will be in effect through March 1, 2022:
+In consideration of the health and well-being of patrons, artists, volunteers, and staff - the following health and safety policy will be in effect until further notice:

 FULL COVID-19 VACCINATION: will be required for patrons, as well as staff, volunteers, performers, backstage crew, and all others entering the Shubert Theatre.